-Academic coursework is the springboard for those considering a career in horticultural therapy (HT).
-HT education is multidisciplinary and encompasses studies in human sciences and plant science, as well as HT concepts and techniques.
-Although not mandatory, many individuals choose to pursue advanced degrees.
+Academic coursework is the foundation for those considering a career in horticultural therapy (HT).
+Horticultural therapy education is multidisciplinary and encompasses studies in human sciences and plant science, as well as horticultural therapy concepts and techniques.

-To find the courses and locations that best suit your specific interests, see our comprehensive list of educational options.
+To find the courses and locations of educational options, see the list of educational opportunities.
 Course descriptions, registration requirements, and tuition costs vary widely depending on the institution.
-Be sure to contact the schools for details on their horticultural therapy curricula.

 AHTA-Accredited Certificate Programs